Henauxg/ghx_proc_gen/README.md

 <p align="center"><img alt="socket_compatibility" src="docs/assets/socket_compatibility.png"></p>

-Rotating Model 2 in the above figure causes its top socket (here `B`) to be different.
+Rotating model **2** in the above figure causes its top socket (here `B`) to be different.
 For this example, we could use:
 ```rust
   // a socket `B` can only be connected to another `B` if their **relative** rotation is 0°
   sockets.add_constrained_rotated_connection(B, vec![ModelRotation::Rot0], vec![B]);
 ```
-Let's imagine that Model 1 and 2 had different sockets declarations on their top and bottom respectively, and that these sockets were only compatible when their relative rotation was 0° or 180°:
+Let's imagine that models **1** and **2** had different sockets declarations on their top and bottom respectively, and that these sockets were only compatible when their relative rotation was 0° or 180°:
 ```rust
   // a socket `model_2_top` can only be connected to another `model_1_bottom`
   // if their **relative** rotation is 0° or 180°